j-haacker/cryoswath/docs/prerequisites.rst

 Due to pdemtools' dependence on GDAL, the installation is difficult.
-The first method is still comparably simple, but will not allow to modify cryoswath once it is installed.
+The first method is still comparably simple, but will not allow to modify CryoSwath once it is installed.
 The second method is issue- and failure-prone because of various version requriements.
 The third option will likely install but could lead to errors down the road.

 First - conda-only:
 ~~~~~~~~~~~~~~~~~~~

-Create a fresh conda environment installing cryoswath and pdemtools:
+Create a fresh conda environment installing CryoSwath and pdemtools:
 :code:`conda create -n new_env cryoswath pdemtools`
 (from v0.2.3 this will not be necessary anymore)